-Guidance: Riparian buffers are highly effective, but regular maintenance is required for them to remain so.
+Guidance: Riparian buffers are highly effective, although regular maintenance is required for them to remain so.
 Producers must inspect riparian buffers frequently and repair rills or channels that may develop following heavy rain.
 Revegetate bare areas to ensure the effectiveness of buffers.

-3.2.
-Springs and Sinkholes
+3.2 Springs and Sinkholes

+Springs and

-Springs and Sinkholes 3.2.1.
-Buffer springs and spring runs with a minimum of 100 feet of non-fertilized vegetation.
+Sinkholes Buffer springs and spring runs with a minimum of 100 feet of non-fertilized vegetation.

+3.2.1.

 3.2.2.
 Buffer sinkholes and other visible karst features with a minimum of 50 feet of non- fertilized vegetation.

 Guidance: Spring water directly reflects the quality of groundwater in an area.
-FDEP works with the WMDs and local stakeholders to define the major groundwater contributing areas for springs (i.e., springsheds), and to include measures to help restore springs water quality in relevant BMAPs.
-Sod producers can protect spring water quality by preventing N from leaching past the root zone of sod and into groundwater.
-Implementing the 4R principles and recommended irrigation management strategies will help sod producers comply with groundwater and springs regulations.
+FDEP works with the WMDs and local stakeholders to define the major groundwater contributing areas for springs (i.e., springsheds), and to identify measures to help restore springs water quality in relevant BMAPs.
+Nursery producers can protect spring water quality by preventing N from leaching into groundwater.
+Implementing the 4R principles and recommended irrigation management strategies will help nursery producers comply with groundwater and springs regulations.